AdaCore/learn/courses/intro-to-spark/chapters/02_Flow_Analysis.rst

     end Show_Permutation;

 This program is correct.
-However, flow analysis will nevertheless still emit messages because it can't verify that every element of ``A`` is initialized by the loop in ``Init``.
+However, flow analysis will nevertheless still emit messages because it can't verify that every element of :ada:`A` is initialized by the loop in :ada:`Init`.
 This message is a false alarm.
 You can either ignore it or justify it safely.